 Also of interest is that Newton has more people living here who work in computers and math than 95% of the places in the US.

 And if you like science, one thing you'll find is that Newton has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

 Of important note, Newton is also a city of artists.
 Newton has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Newton’s character.

-A relatively large number of people in Newton telecommute to their jobs.
-Overall, about 8.56% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 20.67% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Not only is Newton a city with many college students, but it also retains many recent graduates who are looking to start new careers, shaping the character of the city into a place that is geared toward, and considered attractive to, many single, educated people.
 Many singles consider Newton a good place to live without being in a really big city, with opportunities for friendships and fun with others like themselves.